 You will want to talk with your lawyer about the car insurance claim process in Michigan for recovering pain and suffering compensation.
 This may also allow you to recover for excess medical bills and lost wages as well as other economic damages.

 Recovering pain and suffering compensation from the at-fault driver who caused your crash involves filing a case against him or her and the insurance company that issued his or her third-party insurance within three years of the crash.
 (MCL 600.5805(2))

 To recover pain and suffering compensation, in particular, you will need to satisfy the No-Fault law’s tort threshold which requires that you show that you have suffered a “serious impairment of body.”

-The car insurance claim process for seeking wrongful death damages after you have lost a loved one in a crash involves filing a case against the at-fault driver or drivers who caused the crash that took your loved one’s life.
+The car insurance claim process in Michigan for seeking wrongful death damages after you have lost a loved one in a crash involves filing a case against the at-fault driver or drivers who caused the crash that took your loved one’s life.

 The claim can only be brought by the personal representative of your loved one’s estate, but the people who are entitled to recover under the wrongful death act include: (1) the deceased’s spouse, children, descendants, parents, grandparents, brothers and sisters; (2) children of the deceased’s spouse; (3) “devisees” under the deceased’s will.

 A wrongful death lawsuit allows the deceased’s family and dependents to recover damages for medical and funeral expenses, compensation for the victim’s pain and suffering and damages for loss of the victim’s financial support, society and companionship.
 (MCL 600.2922(6))

 Process for UM and UIM benefits